 R v BK, MK, KK and GH (2017).
 Income tax, VAT and social security benefit fraud revolving around undeclared earnings from two businesses.
 Case attracted widespread publicity.

 R v F (2016).
 A contested High Court application to vary a Serious Crime Prevention Order.
 Instructed by the CPS Organised Crime Division on what was believed to be one of the first such cases in the North of England.

-HSE v S Ltd (2016).
-Concerned the uncontrolled discharge of toxic liquid at a chemical factory.
+HSE v S Ltd (2016). which concerned the uncontrolled discharge of toxic liquid at a chemical factory.
 One of the first Crown Court cases in the country to apply the new Sentencing Guidelines for Health and Safety offences.
 The fines imposed totalled £200,000.